 - Does not come with an arrow

 This takedown recurve bow has pre-installed bushings that allow accessory upgrades.
 It comes in a package that includes a bowstring, an arrow rest and a 3-piece takedown bow.
-For easy set-up, it also includes step-by-step instruction with photos that you can follow.
+For easy set-up, it also includes step-by-step instructions with photos that you can follow.

 - For left and right-handed users